How can we see the Milky Way if we are in it?

 The short answer

-What we see when we look up at the night sky is a view of the Milky Way edge-on, from inside of it, making it appear as a band of light because the galaxy is a disk-like shape.
-From our vantage point, we can never see the entirety of the galaxy.
+What we see when we look up at the night sky is a view of the Milky Way galaxy edge-on, from inside of it, making it appear as a band of light because the galaxy is a disk-like shape.
+From our vantage point, we can never see the entirety of the Milky Way galaxy.
 It's like we're looking at the side of a stack of pancakes.

 The long answer

-The Milky Way galaxy is a barred spiral galaxy, meaning it has a flat, disk-like structure with a central bar and spiral arms.
-Earth is on one of those spiral arms.
-When we view the Milky Way from Earth, we're usually seeing a hazy band of light (though most of the stars we see are also a part of the Galaxy).
-That band of light we're seeing is the Galactic Center (the brightest part of the Milky Way).
+When we view the Milky Way from Earth, we're usually seeing a hazy band of light (though most of the stars we see are also a part of the Milky Way galaxy).
+That band of light we're seeing is the Galactic Center (the brightest part of the Milky Way that we can see from Earth).
+Understanding this comes from studying the structure of the Milky Way and our position within the galaxy.

 Left: What we think of when we say "the Milky Way".
 Right: The actual full Milky Way.

-โ€‹"ESO-VLT-Laser-phot-33a-07" by ESO/Y. Beletsky is licensed under CC BY 4.0
+โ"ESO-VLT-Laser-phot-33a-07" by ESO/Y. Beletsky is licensed under CC BY 4.0

-โ€‹"Milky Way Arms ssc2008-10" by NASA/JPL-Caltech/R. Hurt is licensed under the public domain
+โ"Milky Way Arms ssc2008-10" by NASA/JPL-Caltech/R. Hurt is licensed under the public domain

 Curious about how the world works?